Receiptful/receiptful-api-docs/source/includes/_authentication.md

 }
 ```

-To issue an `access_token`, the received `code` must be `POST`ed to Conversio.
+To issue an `access_token`, the received `code` must be `POST`ed to CM Commerce.

 This request must use HTTPS and be Authenticated using [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) using the App's ID as the username and the App's Client Secret as password.
-Both are provided by Conversio.
+Both are provided by CM Commerce.

 The POST body must have the `application/x-www-form-urlencoded` MIME type and the following parameters: